 Stuart also has a great passion for the arts, be that opera, ballet, jazz, theatre or the many exhibitions he is fortunate to enjoy.
 Whilst a lot of this is in major centres such as London or New York, he is particularly passionate about enabling and encouraging the arts and business in Northern Ireland.

-Sophie is Manager, Creative Europe Desk UK - Northern Ireland at the British Council.
-She provides specialist support to screen, cultural and creative sector companies seeking to develop their European and International projects and networks.
-She is Chair of the Board of Creative Exchange and an Advisory Board Member for Barnardo’s NI.
+Sophie is Chief Executive, Crescent Arts Centre, Belfast.
 She brings local, national and international perspectives in cultural leadership.
-Previously she led the fundraising team for a European Capital of Culture, worked for the British Council in a number of roles and locations, and was Strategic Development Manager, Whitechapel Gallery, London.
+Previously she led the fundraising team for a European Capital of Culture, worked for the British Council in a number of roles and locations, including in Northern Ireland, and was Strategic Development Manager at Whitechapel Gallery, London.
 As an Associate with Counterculture Partners LLP Sophie has delivered business plans, fundraising strategies, and governance training for creative and cultural organisations across the UK.
 Sophie has been involved with Arts & Business NI since 2015; as a mentor on the Frontiers:LEAD programme; as an arts member with Creative Exchange and nominated for Allianz Board Member of the Year 2017.
+She is on the Advisory Committee for Barnardo’s Northern Ireland.

 Tony retired as Chief Executive of Co-Operation Ireland in 2008.
 For 8 years he was a Board Member at Arts Council of NI and now holds voluntary positions with a number of housing and community associations.
 Tony is also Director of The John Hewitt Society.